gkc741/HandwritingGuesser/README.md

 For optimization im using Stochastic Gradient Descent for one sample at a time, with a learning rate of 0.02 - 5% each epoch.

+Using chace friendly data structes such as a collapsed list of weights, and implemented SIMD and parallelization to improve the speed of the training.

+Im getting ~98.3% accuracy rate on testing.

 ## Completed improvements

 - [x] Separate training and Inference